 Eisai believes that fostering compliance awareness in all officers and employees is essential for ensuring that each officer and employee always engages in corporate activities based on compliance.

-The Eisai Group has also created a Compliance Card that contains the contact information for its compliance-related consultation services and shared it with all officers and employees in Eisai network companies in Japan.
+Eisai has also created a Compliance Card that contains the contact information for the Compliance Counter and shared it with all officers and employees in Eisai network companies in Japan.

 Eisai continues to conduct training through various means such as compliance workshops (including those designed for directors and officers), e-learning and distribution of case studies in order to foster compliance awareness.

 The Compliance Counter serves as a point of contact for the whistle-blowing system in Eisai network companies and is set up globally across Japan, the U.S., Europe, China, Asia and other countries.
 It is a consultation/contact resource that all officers and employees can use to seek assistance with interpreting legal provisions and finding answers to questions about whether their own conduct, or the conduct of their supervisors or co-workers conforms to the compliance policies.
 The Compliance Counter handles many topics, including harassment, personal information protection, copyright, ethics guidelines for public servants and industry self-regulation.